 ITIS (Integrated Taxonomic Information System: ITIS Amphibia record) and the Catalogue of Life: http://www.catalogueoflife.org/).
 ITIS is a United States Department of Agriculture system for storing information on all organismal names.
 The Catalogue of Life is a taxonomic summary of ITIS information available through a relatively user-friendly interface.
 LSIDs of all of the taxon names are available through the Catalogue.
 This is also the source of the taxonomy employed in the Encyclopedia of Life.

 Mikko's Phylogeny Archive: http://www.helsinki.fi/~mhaaramo/metazoa/deuterostoma/chordata/amphibia/lissamphibia/lissamphibia.html .
-A useful site for access to phylogenetic information and comparisons of different taxonomic arrangements, although increasingly out of date.
+A useful site for access to phylogenetic information and comparisons of different taxonomic arrangements.